 Inspect flashing for damage.
 Flashing around chimneys and ventilation boots are the leading causes of roof leaks.
 The flashing around them is intended to keep out water and create a seal between the shingles and the edge of that chimney or boot.

 Do regular checks of your attic.
 Just like doing a visual inspection of your roof, you can also take a quick peek into your attic and spot any obvious signs of leaks.
 You can look for wet spots on the attic floor, light coming through any holes, and any mold or mildew growth.

 It’s imperative that your contractor who repairs or installs your roof also does the proper sealing and roof leak protection protocols to ensure you don’t have to face a disaster later on.
 Here’s what Northface Construction does to ensure a tight, waterproof seal on your roof.

 Most contractors will place an ice and water shield and an underlayment beneath any shingles they install.
 These extra layers help protect your home from leaks if any shingles lose granules or are damaged in a storm.

 Since chimneys, vents, and boots are some of the biggest culprits of a roof leak, when installing new shingles on a roof, we install a thick extra step of leak protection around those, making sure leaks cannot easily happen over time.

 We also install a drip edge along the edge of the roofline.
 Drip edge protects from water infiltration beyond the shingles.
 A big hot topic when it comes to drip edge is whether or not it is needed and if you can reuse it.

-Whether it’s needed really depends on the manufacturer.
-As a GAF certified contractor, we always install it because GAF requires drip edge as part of their installation procedure.
-Without it, the shingles would not meet building code.
+Whether it’s needed depends on the manufacturer.
+As a GAF certified contractor, we always install it because GAF requires drip edges as part of their installation procedure.
+Without it, the shingles would not meet the building code.